chisato-lycoreco/SMN-pytorch/README.md

 2.3 Experiment settings

-check all the arguments you can give:python run_train.py -help
+check all the parameters you can give : python run_train.py -help

 2.4 File path